EchoNine/L1nux-7east-1nfecti0n/README.md

 * These scripts are for educational & pentesting purposes only.
 * Use it at your own risk as i am not liable, nor will i be held responsible of its use or abuse in any case.

-Disclaimer & License

-These scripts are for educational & pentesting purposes only.
-Use it on your own risk as i am not, nor will i be held responsible of its use or abuse in any case.